 Changing your business structure

 You aren’t locked into a business structure for the life of your business.
-As your businesses grows and changes, you need to ensure you manage these changes successfully.
+As your business grows and changes, you need to ensure you manage these changes successfully.
 Find out more about changing your business structure.